Krayorn/blog/src/content/drafts/prep-rpg.md

 - a lot of D&D
 - a few very long Cops games
 - a long standing Black Flag campaign
+- a few game of call of cthulu

 As a DM I did:
 - An ongoing witcher campaign ~10 or so sessions in